metio/terraform-provider-k8s/docs/data-sources/autoscaling_karmada_io_federated_hpa_v1alpha1_manifest.md

 Optional:

-- `average_utilization` (Number) averageUtilization is the target value of the average of theresource metric across all relevant pods, represented as a percentage ofthe requested value of the resource for the pods.Currently only valid for Resource metric source type
+- `average_utilization` (Number) averageUtilization is the target value of the average of the resource metric across all relevant pods, represented as a percentage of the requested value of the resource for the pods.
+Currently only valid for Resource metric source type
-- `average_value` (String) averageValue is the target value of the average of themetric across all relevant pods (as a quantity)
+- `average_value` (String) averageValue is the target value of the average of the metric across all relevant pods (as a quantity)
 - `value` (String) value is the target value of the metric (as a quantity).